Skip to Content

 • Definition of “Child Care Provider.”
 Surprisingly, although the Act defines “child care provider” as a “provider who receives compensation for providing child care services on a regular basis,” the regulations state that “the eligible child care provider need not be compensated or licensed if he or she is a family member or friend, such as a neighbor, who regularly cares for the Employee’s child.”

 • Definition of “Place of Care.”
 “Place of Care” is defined to mean “a physical location in which care is provided for the Employee’s child while the Employee works for the Employer.”
-The regulations make it clear that such location “does not have to be solely dedicated to such care.”
-The regulations specifically mention that “Place of Care” includes locations such as homes, summer camps, summer enrichment programs, respite care programs, before and after school care programs, day care facilities, and preschools.
+The regulations make it clear that such a location “does not have to be solely dedicated to such care.”
+The regulations specifically mention that “Place of Care” includes locations such as homes, summer camps, summer enrichment programs, respite care programs, before and after school care programs, daycare facilities, and preschools.

 • Interaction between Paid Sick Leave and Expanded FMLA Leave.
 The first two weeks of Childcare Leave may be taken as Paid Sick Leave (unless Paid Sick Leave has already been used for another purpose), with subsequent weeks paid as Expanded FMLA Leave.